+(a) Attendance.

-- (a) Attendance. - (1) Persons Required to Attend.
-The following persons shall attend a mediated settlement conference: - a.
+- (1) The following persons shall attend a mediated settlement conference: - a.
 The parties. - b.
-At least one counsel of record for each party whose counsel has appeared in the case. - (2) Attendance Required Through the Use of Remote Technology.
-Any party or person required to attend a mediated settlement conference shall attend the conference using remote technology; for example, by telephone, videoconference, or other electronic means.
-The conference shall conclude when an agreement is reduced to writing and signed, as provided in subsection (c) of this rule, or when an impasse is declared.
-Notwithstanding this remote attendance requirement, the conference may be conducted in person if: - a. the mediator and all parties and persons required to attend the conference agree to conduct the conference in person and to comply with all federal, state, and local safety guidelines that have been issued; or - b. the court, upon motion of a party and notice to the mediator and to all parties and persons required to attend the conference, so orders. - (3) Excusing the Attendance Requirement.
-Any party or person may be excused from the requirement to attend a mediated settlement conference with the consent of all parties and persons required to attend the conference and the mediator. - (b) Scheduling.
+At least one counsel of record for each party whose counsel has appeared in the case. - (2) Any party or other person required to attend a mediated settlement conference shall physically attend the conference until an agreement is reduced to writing and signed as provided in subsection (b) of this rule, or until an impasse has been declared.
+Any such party or person may have the attendance requirement excused or modified, including permitting participation without physical attendance, by: - a. agreement of all parties and persons required to attend the conference and the mediator; or - b. order of the court, upon motion of a party and notice to all parties and persons required to attend the conference and the mediator. - (b) Scheduling.
 Participants required to attend the mediated settlement conference shall promptly notify the mediator, after selection or appointment, of any significant problems that they may have with the dates for mediated settlement conference sessions before the completion deadline, and shall inform the mediator of any problems that arise before an anticipated conference session is scheduled by the mediator.
 If a scheduling conflict in another court proceeding arises after a conference session has been scheduled by the mediator, then participants shall promptly attempt to resolve the conflict under Rule 3.1 of the General Rules of Practice for the Superior and District Courts, or, if applicable, the Guidelines for Resolving Scheduling Conflicts adopted by the State-Federal Judicial Council of North Carolina on 20 June 1985.